Anal bleaching, the ass end of cosmetic procedures

 It can also inhibit some of the negative effects of nasty ingredients like hydroquinone.

-Recovery for best results
+Anal bleaching recovery for best results

 This is another common question first time bleachers ponder.
 After all your troubles and expense, less-than-optimal results would be a total bum deal, right?